Maxwell317898/Luau-wiki/MD-wiki-files/P2-functions.md

 end
 hello()
 ```
-Ok when we call a function the function must be above (or Defined) the calling being "hello()"
+Ok when we call a function the function must be above (or Defined) the calling being ``hello()``

 as we see ``hello()`` is defined and is it told to run ``print("hello")``.  functions run the code thay were told to do you call also call a function more then 1 time

-and the calling the bit at the bottom (line: 4) must match the part in our function in my case line: 1 after the "function" is "hello()". when it is called it Runs the code inside the function (Kinda easy right)
+the name of the thing you are calling must be the same as one of the things you have defined or else you will get an error

 ## **Why use functions?**
 We use functions to make our code shorter and not have to re-write all the code instead we use a function